Muzietto/webpack-tests/workshop-webpack-build/README.md

 # Observations

+- webpack configuration has become a FUNCTION in order to receive env
 - index.html copied from /public to /dist
 - added <script defer src="./bundle.js"></script> inside head
 - favicon link added to head